 The Master of Divinity (MDiv) is the most recognized theological degree and is designed for those who seek vocations in ministry; including parish ministry, chaplaincy, not-for- profits and a variety of other settings.
 The MDiv is the primary way to meet educational requirements for those seeking ordination in most traditions.
-This degree requires 120 credit hours across the theological curriculum, includes either a Part-Time or Full-Time Internship, and other attention to personal and professional formation.
+This degree requires 120 credit hours across the theological curriculum, includes Internship, and other attention to personal and professional formation.
 This degree can be acquired in both a residential or flexible residency track of study.

 Students must meet the requirements as specified in the Master's Student Handbook (of their year of matriculation) to graduate.
-Requirements of the degree are: course credits and grades, sequence requirements, and personal and professional formation requirements, which include consultation and guidance requirements.
+Requirements of the degree are: course credits and grades, core requirements, and personal and professional formation requirements, which include consultation and guidance requirements.